-In July 2023, the Company participated in the cash capital increase of Hao Tian Electric Power and obtained 99.08% equity.
-In 2022, the shareholders' meeting of Hao Tian Electric Power passed the issuance conditions of preferential shares A in the articles of association of the company, with a total of 10,150 thousand shares, with a par value of \$10, and a total amount of \$101,500 thousand.
+The Company participated in Hao Tian Electric Power Inc.'s cash capital increase and acquired 99.08% equity in July 2023.
+In 2022, the shareholders' meeting of Hao Tian Electric Power resolved the issuance conditions of class A preference shares in the Articles of Incorporation.
+Such preference shares are 10,150 thousand shares in total with the face value of \$10 per share.
+As of December 31, 2024, shares with a total amount of \$101,500 thousand had been issued.
+The main terms and conditions of the class A preference shares are as follows: